rushtehrani/simplemjpegview/README.md

 * Please set URL of camera in MjpegActivity.java.

-* Please set the resolution of movie both in MjpegView.java and ImageProc.h.
+* Please set the resolution of movie in MjpegView.java.
  (The default resolution is 640x480).